Week 2: Computer-aided Design

 FFmpeg

 FFmpeg is a free and open-source command-line framework used to handle almost any video or audio format.
-It is widely used for tasks like converting files, resizing videos, and adding watermarks.
+It's widely used for tasks like converting files, resizing videos, and adding watermarks.

 To learn how to download FFmpeg use this link

-I have used FFmpeg to compress my Video made from Fusion 360.
+I used FFmpeg to compress my video made from Fusion 360.
 To compress my video I used Claude.
 To see all the prompts I used click here

 I used the following command: